RobotExMachina/Machina.NET/docs/DEV - Revisions.md

 ## BUILD 1212
-- [ ] Rework the Rotation interface!
+- [x] Rework the Rotation interface!
+- [x] Massive rework of all classes...
+- [ ] TEST THAT THE ROBOT MOVES FINE NOW...!

 ## BUILD 1211